Former VW boss Winterkorn faces trial on 2nd set of charges

 The company had for years been using software that recognized when vehicles were on test stands and turned emission controls on, then turned the emission controls off during normal driving.
 As a result, the cars emitted far more than the legal U.S. limit of nitrogen oxide, a pollutant that harms people’s health.

-Prosecutors accuse Winterkorn of knowing about the installation of an illegal “defeat device” and deliberately failing to inform markets in good time of a “significant financial risk” that had started to materialize in early 2015.
+Prosecutors accuse Winterkorn of knowing about the installation of an illegal “defeat device” in about 500,000 cars on the U.S. market and deliberately failing to inform markets in good time of a “significant financial risk” that had started to materialize in early 2015.
 The court said it sent the charges to trial unchanged.

 Volkswagen shares dropped sharply after the scandal became public, prompting investors to demand compensation in a separate civil case.